Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

 \subsection{College Cost Instrument with Geographic Variation}

-In this analysis, I use the civilian sample from the NLSY79.
+This analysis uses the civilian sample from the NLSY79.
 The original sample consists of 5,579 males and 5,827 females born in 1957--64.
-After dropping persons with missing information about their Armed Forces Qualification Test (AFQT) score or county of residence at age 14, persons who have not completed 8th grade until age 22, and persons with no wage information in any year, my sample consists of 4,877 males and 5,125 females.
+After dropping persons with missing information about their Armed Forces Qualification Test (AFQT) score or county of residence at age 14, persons who have not completed 8th grade by age 22, and persons with no wage information in any year, my sample consists of 4,719 males and 4,986 females.
 For each person, I use observations between ages 25 and 54.
-I use the log hourly wage at the current or most recent job as the outcome $Y$ and years of schooling as the treatment $X$.
+The outcome $Y$ is the log hourly wage at the current or most recent job and the treatment $X$ is years of schooling top-coded at 18 years.

 Because minority and economically disadvantaged households are sampled at higher rates, persons are weighted by the sampling weights throughout my analysis.
 Within each person, I use equal weights for the person--year observations.\footnote{As a result, the weight on a person--year observation is the sampling weight for the person divided by the number of years for which the person is observed.} It is important to weight observations appropriately to recover the population OLS and IV coefficients because my framework does not assume the linear structural equation and admits a weighted-average interpretation of the coefficients.